A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Deriving a tongue model

-\subsection{Applied Settings}
+\subsection{Applied settings}

-For this data, the following settings were applied in our framework to extract the mesh collection:
+In the following, we describe the settings we applied in our framework to extract the mesh collection from the given data.
+In general, the settings were chosen in such a way that the results were visually satisfactory.
+This means that we wanted the meshes to be close to the tongue contour that is visible in the \ac{mri} scan.
+Moreover, we tried to reduce overfitting artifacts, such as spikes or noise, on the resulting shapes.

 In the case of template matching, we used \(\alpha = 1\), \(\beta = 10\), \(\beta_\text{min} = 6\), and \(\gamma = 10\).
 Thus, we start with a high weight for the smoothness and landmark terms to drive the template to the correct neighborhood at the beginning of the optimization.
-The template matching for the tongue used \(\gamma_\text{min} = 0\) to damp the effects of falsely placed landmarks.
+The template matching for the tongue used \(\gamma_\text{min} = 0\) to dampen the effects of falsely placed landmarks.
 We used \(\gamma_\text{min} = 10\) for the palate matching to ensure that its extremities were correctly aligned.
 For the model fitting that is applied during the bootstrapping, we used \(\alpha = \gamma = 1\).
 In the nearest neighbor heuristic, we set the search radius to \SI{4}{\mm} and limited the maximally allowed angle difference between the normals to 60 degrees.
 The optimization for the template matching used a series of 40 energies, the one for the model fitting applied a series of 10 energies to find the minimizer.
 For the palate alignment, we decided to use sufficiently long profiles with a length of \(\ell = 15\) and a sampling distance of \(d = \SI{1}{\mm}\).

-In the bootstrapping strategy, we applied iterations until a satisfactory visual result was obtained: we used one iteration for the hard palate and 5 iterations for the tongue.
+In the bootstrapping strategy, we applied the following iteration amounts: we used one iteration for the hard palate and 5 iterations for the tongue.
 For the scale factor \(h\) in the model fitting, we used \(0.5\) for the tongue and \(1\) for the palate in order to prevent overfitting.

 The landmarks needed for the hard palate and the tongue were placed on the \ac{mri} scans by a user who is not an anatomical expert.